 Stay: Two blocks off Main Street and just a hop, skip and jump from the gondola is the cherished Fireside Inn Bed & Breakfast.
 This humble inn located in Breckenridge’s historic district offers traditional bed-and-breakfast-style rooms or dormitory accommodations, meaning it’s one of the most affordable places to stay in town.

 Vail knows how to go big or go home.
 As one of the most well-known resorts in the country, high-end living is embraced here with vigor.

 Sip: Back-to-basics deliciousness is the theme at Mountain Standard, where dishes like Colorado lamb sirloin and Rocky Mountain trout are prepared over an open-wood fire to enhance natural flavors.
-For après ski, sip on the Cafe Reposado: Tequila Ocho paired with coffee, vanilla-agave whipped cream, cinnamon and sea salt.
+For après ski, sip on The Charter: Rittenhouse rye, Dolin dry vermouth, grilled pineapple, cinnamon and vanilla.

 Stay: Setting the bar high, the luxurious European-inspired Four Seasons features a ski concierge that stuffs guests with fresh muffins and coffee while their skis are tuned and boots are warmed.
 Fireplaces in every room set a relaxing mood for resting those mogul-worn legs in the afternoon.
 Guests are also privy to a large and steamy outdoor pool, sauna and five-star spa.

 Durangoans are the ultimate outdoor opportunists.
 As a result, the town’s laid-back vibe makes visiting here a relaxing and gratifying experience that will make you wish you lived here year-round.